SBDojo/SBDojo.github.io/index.markdown

         -   label: "Join"
             url: "join"

-excerpt: "Infspiring the next generation of coders."
+excerpt: "Inspiring the next generation of coders."

 intro:
     -   excerpt: 'Please navigate the website to learn more about us, our workshops, and more!'